raspberrypilearning/python_scrolling/en/step_5.md

 --- task ---

 Players should be able to see their score.
 Because it increases so quickly, using `print()` wouldn't work very well.
-Using p5's `text()` function to display it as text on the game screen instead.
+Use the p5 `text()` function to display it as text on the game screen instead.

 <mark>Python string concat ingredient — inc casting </mark>